 If you have any concerns about your child having any additional needs, you can request a mutually suitable time to speak to your child's class teacher.
 From this meeting the class teacher will feedback to relevant professionals within school and advise parents accordingly.
-If parents feel they still have further questions, then an appointment can be made with the SEND Team, ideally the SENDCo, Miss Igglesden.
+If parents feel they still have further questions, then an appointment can be made with the SENDCO.